cyber5w/blog/_posts/2024-02-25-PikabotLoader.md

 The malware implements a series of checks after each function execution, although some functions will always return the same value, this is an obfuscation technique used to make the analysis harder.

-Let's get to the first function, which is used to resolve the address of `GetProcAddress` and `LoadLibrary`, using `API Hashing` Technique, those are the only two APIs that are resolved by hashes, then the rest of the APIs is resolved using them.
+Let's get to the first function, which is used to resolve the address of `GetProcAddress` and `LoadLibrary`, using `API Hashing` Technique, those are the only two APIs that are resolved by hashes, then the rest of the APIs are resolved using them.

 ![Error Loading](/assets/images/pikabot/hash.png)